responsible-ai-collaborative/nlp-lambdas/README.md

 Deploying this project to the AWS cloud (or using the AWS CDK CLI for local development) requires several environment variables to be set for the target AWS environment to deploy to.
 These are required for local development as well as automatic deployment via the included GitHub Actions.

 For local development, these variables can be set in a ```.env``` file (with ```dotenv``` installed) or directly (i.e. using ```export``` command).
 To use the included GitHub Actions for deployment and testing, (as owner of a fork of this repo) you should configure these secrets in GitHub's repo settings.
 First you should create a new Enviroment (if it doesn't already exist) on the ```Settings >> Enviroments``` settings page, called ```aws_secrets```.
-Then, click on the newly created environment, and in the ```Environemtn secrets``` section, add a new secret for each of the following required variables:
+Then, click on the newly created environment, and in the ```Environemnt secrets``` section, add a new secret for each of the following required variables:
  - ```AWS_ACCESS_KEY_ID```: an access key generated for your AWS root account or for an IAM user and role.
  - ```AWS_SECRET_ACCESS_KEY```: the secret-key pair of the AWS_ACCESS_KEY_ID described above.
- - ```AWS_ACCOUNT_ID```: the Account ID of the AWS account to deploy to (root account or towner of IAM user being used).
+ - ```AWS_ACCOUNT_ID```: the Account ID of the AWS account to deploy to (root account or owner of IAM user being used).
- - ```AWS_REGION```: the AWS server region to deploy the AWS application stack on (i.e. ```us-west-2```)
+ - ```AWS_REGION```: the AWS server region to deploy the AWS application stack on (i.e. ```us-west-2```).
+ - ```MONGODB_CONNECTION_STRING```: a read-enabled MONGODB connection string to allow the current database state to be read by ```inference/db_state/state_update.py``` to ensure the deployments are comparing to the most recent state of the database.

 ### Where to Find these AWS Credentials
 This [Amazon guide](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys) talks through where to create access keys that comprise ```AWS_ACCESS_KEY_ID``` and ```AWS_SECRET_ACCESS_KEY```.
 The ```AWS_ACCOUNT_ID``` for a given AWS account can be found by logging into the [AWS Console](https://aws.amazon.com/), and clicking the usernmae in the top-right corner.
 The Account ID is (currently) the top value in the resulting dropdown list.
 The ```AWS_REGION``` variable must be one of the [regions supported by AWS](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/).
 The specific format of this region string can be found by loggin into the [AWS Console](https://aws.amazon.com/), and clicking the region dropdown in the header (just left of the far-right user dropdown).
 This shows a list of the available regions, paired with the shorthand names required for this variable (i.e. ```us-west-2``` for the ```US West (Oregon)``` region).

 ## GitHub Actions for CI/CD
 This project includes a workflow designed to enable CI/CD deployment of the repo onto AWS servers.
 The [deployment workflow](./.github/workflows/cdk.yml) can be found in the [```.github/workflows``` directory](./.github/workflows).
-This project will soon include additional workflows for automated testing of lambdas, and more.

-## Future Development
-Going forward we have created a list of features that still need to implemented, created, or integrated.
-These remaining features will ensure that this project will be easy to access, use, and expand upon.

-Major remaining deliverables:
-- Create Github Action to update database information used in CosineSimilarity Calculation
-- Create a fully-fledged and all-encompassing Test Suite
-- Create Github Action to trigger our Test Suite
+This project runs a series of testing actions in it's Deployment workflow as well as any pushes and a pull request to main.
+This is done through local environment testing through AWS SAM and ensures that both the lambda and api configuration is correct.

 ## Manual/Local Deployment
-1. Clone the project to your development environment:
+1. Clone the project to your development environment and navigate to the project directory:
     ```bash
     git clone <https://github.com/responsible-ai-collaborative/nlp-lambdas>
+    cd nlp-lambdas
     ```

-2. Initialize and Update the HuggingFace Longerformer Model Submodule:
+2. Initialize and update the HuggingFace Longerformer model submodule:
     ```bash
     git submodule init
     git submodule update